pajtai/grunt-requirejs-paths/README.md

 ### Options

-* `pathsJson` - the path to a `path.json` file that defines your requirejs paths. key value pairs where the value is a string is used to build the paths object.
+* `pathsJson` - the path or an array of paths to a json file describing part or all of the requirejs paths object.
+The json object is made of key value pairs where the value is a string or on object used to build the paths object.
 You can nest as much as you want, and keys ending in a `+` a prefixed to nested keys.

     ```javascript
     {